cohesivestack/valgo/README.md

 ## `Validation.Valid()` function

-A `Validation` session provide this function, which returns either `true` if all their validators are valid or `false` if any one of them is invalid.
+A `Validation` session provides this function, which returns either `true` if all their validators are valid or `false` if any one of them is invalid.

 In the following example, even though the Validator for `age` is valid, the `Validator` for `status` is invalid, making the entire `Validator` session invalid.